 If you want to use software to create both your citations and references the Library recommends using EndNote Online.
-Choose the tab link on the library's homepage.
+Watch this tutorial on creating an EndNote account.
 Endnote allows users to create, store and manage references, up to 2GB storage per account, and it includes many other features for advanced researchers including an option to best match your work to a particular journal or journals.

 The 'Cite While You Write' feature allows you to insert references from your EndNote library into a Word document, and it will automatically create and format your bibliography in MS Word.